ansible-collections/ibm_zos_ims/docs/source/configuration.rst

           environment: "{{ environment_vars }}"

           tasks:
-            - name: IMS Command
+            - name: IMS Command - Query all programs for IMS1 in PLEX1
               ims_command:
-                command: DISPLAY DB AUTODB
+                command: QUERY PGM SHOW(ALL)
                 plex: PLEX1
                 route: IMS1

-    Copy the above playbook into a file, call it **sample.yml** and to run it, use the Ansible command ``ansible-playbook`` with the inventory you defined in step 4 along with a request for a password using option ``--ask-pass``.
+    Copy the above playbook into a file, call it **sample.yml** and to run it, use the Ansible command ``ansible-playbook`` with the inventory you defined in step 4 along with a reqeust for a password using opiton ``--ask-pass``.

     The command syntax is ``ansible-playbook -i <inventory> <playbook> --ask-pass``, for example;